ankushroy25/Belly-burst/README.md

 <h1>Belly Burst</h1> - is a responsive restaurant website made with HTML, CSS, Bootstrap and Javascript.

 <h2>Disclaimer</h2>
-This website is not recommended for official use.
+This website is live at - https://ankushroy25.github.io/Belly-burst/

 <h2>Description </h2>
 This only the frontend part of a dummy website created for a restaurant.
 You can check out the landing page of the restaurant,different menu and special categories, info about the place and also make a call.